dayoung-jeong/PRECYSE/README.md

+The repository is temporarily under maintenance.
+We appreciate your patience.

 # PRECYSE

 This repository contains the dataset and code for the IMWUT 2024 paper "PRECYSE: Predicting Cybersickness using Transformer for Multimodal Time-Series Sensor Data"